WIVIV/TCFD_Local_LLM/README.md

 2. Users have access to the model's sources (Retrieval QA Chain in the diagram above), ensuring that the LLM responses can be checked for accuracy against the source documents.

 ## TCFD Report Analysis Questions
-In order to determine the questions used to analyse the reports I utilised the [TCFD’s disclosure recommendations](https://assets.bbhub.io/company/sites/60/2020/10/FINAL-2017-TCFD-Report-11052018.pdf) (across the four topics of governance, strategy, risk management, and metrics and targets) which were summaried in this [Deloitte article](https://www2.deloitte.com/ch/en/pages/risk/articles/tcfd-and-why-does-it-matter.html) into the following 11 items:
+In order to determine the questions used to analyse the reports I utilised the [TCFD’s disclosure recommendations](https://assets.bbhub.io/company/sites/60/2020/10/FINAL-2017-TCFD-Report-11052018.pdf) (across the four topics of governance, strategy, risk management, and metrics and targets) which were summarised in this [Deloitte article](https://www2.deloitte.com/ch/en/pages/risk/articles/tcfd-and-why-does-it-matter.html) into the following 11 items:
 ![image](https://github.com/WIVIV/TCFD_Local_LLM/assets/22553721/eb349ad1-97b5-4f42-86b1-f84882d23efd)

 ### Testing the App on AGL's FY23 TCFD Report